esoterik12/reactor/README.md

     options, correct answer => above type will require a
 - The above edit components will be used in the edit pages

 ## Completion Status

 ### Activities & Games

+- Running 03.11 Test

 - Memory Cards: Complete
+  - Generate content: success
+  - Curriculum selector: success
 - Choose Correct: Complete
 - Crazy Check Up: Complete
 - Riddles: Complete
 - Grammar Mistakes: Complete

-- Find Your Partner: Needs big change to support more than 2 matches
+- Find Your Partner: Complete
 - Review Hunt: Complete - Needs Adjustment

 ## NOTES:

 A work through of how data is being handled to generate a pdf for Riddles

 1. generation results are returned

 - message, code, error
 - result{}: data string[]

 2. setContent(generationResults.result.data)

 - content in page.tsx is therefore a string[]

 3. content passed to EditParagraphsForm - as string[]

-4. EditParagraphsForm sets defaultValues as {sentence: generatedContent}
-this is required for react hook form this uses EditSentencesFormValues tpye interface infered from definitions in contentEdit.schema.ts
+4. EditParagraphsForm sets defaultValues as {sentence: generatedContent} this is required for react hook form this uses EditSentencesFormValues tpye interface infered from definitions in contentEdit.schema.ts

-5. handleSubmitButton (in edit para) gets data which is an object with prop sentence: string[]
+5. handleSubmitButton (in edit para) gets data which is an object with prop
+   sentence: string[]

 it then JSON.stringify data.sentences as in pdfData.data.content

 it sends pdfData (stringify) in the body of POST request to `/api/generate-pdf`

-6. generate-pdf extracts pdfData from the body
-ALERT in here, content is still a string!
+6. generate-pdf extracts pdfData from the body ALERT in here, content is still a string!

 it then JSON.parses the pdfData.data.content into a string[]

-7. inputData is passed to MyDocument (which is a dynamically imported PDF.tsx content file - server redndered react-pdf component)
-POSSIBLE PROBLEM AREA: the problem here is the inputData being passed
+7. inputData is passed to MyDocument (which is a dynamically imported PDF.tsx content file - server redndered react-pdf component) POSSIBLE PROBLEM AREA: the problem here is the inputData being passed

+## Phonics Development:

+Goals:

+1. The app should be able to create an array of words that match a certian phonics concept or some concepts

+- For example, the user might have a list of long and short Aa words
+- The user might have some words that use different blends, digraphs, etc
+- Initially, this will probably only really work for single-syllable words

+2. The app should take a list of target words and generate a list of similar words, that is, words that have different starting and ending sounds but the rest is the same It should also generate a list of words with different vowel sounds

+3. OR perhaps the app can somehow intelligently

+4. Prompt:

+I want you to help me prepare instructional phonics materials.

+Take this word:

+pig

+I want you to produce 10 lists of 5 words that are based around this word.

+For example, one list would be real and nonsense words that are the same, but have a different starting letter (flag the word as real or nonsense, have a mix) One list would have a different starting letter.
+One would have a blend at the start, one Would have a blend at the end And create a few more that would help students practice different phonics skills relevant to grade K, 1, 2

+Return the data as JSON

+5. Another idea

+Perhaps somehow GPT can sort input words in to categories based on how they can be modified

+Certain features: Rhyming words

+Can it: Substitute end Substitute start Substitute vowel Form start blend Form end blend Subtract start Subtract end

+"cat", "dog", "sun", "run", "big", "hat", "see", "down", "fun", "with", "school", "friend"

+From these words, some can and some CANNOT be changed and still make readable words using the following techniques: Substitute end letter Substitute start letter Substitute vowel Form starting blend by adding a letter Form ending blend by adding a letter Form starting digraph by adding a letter Form ending digraph by adding a letter
+Subtract starting letter Subtract ending letter

+Please create an array of objects and mark each word with a boolean corresponding to the above criteria

+BELOW IS THE PLAN: Okay, perhpas what we can have is a set of commands that can be used Like:

+- Subtract starting letter
+- Subtract ending letter
+- Substitute end letter
+- Substitute start letter
+- Substitute vowel
+- Form starting blend by adding a letter
+- Form ending blend by adding a letter
+- Form starting digraph by adding a letter
+- Form ending digraph by adding a letter

+Each command contains an array of characters that can be randomly selected and then cycled through to form nonsense and real words

+Perhaps a button can be added to check if a word is real using GPT.

+ALSO possible: could there be a collection of impossible letter combinations that are skipped if they are created through the use of the commands [ "bx", "cj", "dq", "fv", "gx", "hx", "jb", "jf", "jq", "jv", "jx", "kx", "mz", "pq", "qb", "qc", "qf", "qg", "qh", "qj", "qk", "ql", "qm", "qn", "qp", "qr", "qs", "qt", "qv", "qw", "qx", "qz", "sx", "tv", "vb", "vc", "vd", "vf", "vg", "vh", "vj", "vk", "vm", "vn", "vp", "vq", "vr", "vt", "vw", "vx", "vz", "wx", "xj", "xk", "xq", "xv", "xz", "zb", "zc", "zf", "zj", "zq", "zv", "zx" ]